jamesjmtaylor/jamesjmtaylor.github.io/_posts/2022-12-01-kmm-ios-presentation-layer.md

 ---
-title: KMM iOS Presentation layer
+title: KMP iOS Presentation layer
 date: '2022-12-01T07:39:00-08:00'
+tags: kmp ios kotlin
 ---
 ![Desert](/assets/desert.jpg)

-This is the last entry in a multi-part series on Kotlin Multiplatform Mobile.
+This is the last entry in a multi-part series on Kotlin Multiplatform.

 Today I will cover implementation of the SwiftUI user interface for the iOS app.
 I'm using the Army's brand new [ODIN API ](https://odin.tradoc.army.mil/WEG) for a reboot of my WEG iOS and Android applications.
 The ODIN API provides in-depth information about a wide array of military equipment.
 I'm going to try and cut the code snippets down to only the most salient bits in order to keep this post's size a little more manageable.
 Because of that, I'd encourage you to open the [repository](https://github.com/jamesjmtaylor/weg-kmm) in a second pane to provide context to the snippets as needed.

-When I started work on implementing the KMM repository layer it was under the assumption that both Android and iOS had their own native pagination.
+When I started work on implementing the KMP repository layer it was under the assumption that both Android and iOS had their own native pagination.
 For Android this assumption was correct, and I was able to use the [Android Jetpack Paging Library](https://developer.android.com/topic/libraries/architecture/paging/v3-overview).  iOS, unfortunately, doesn't have a native pagination library.
 As I started down the path of writing my pagination logic I very quickly got frustrated that I was creating duplicate logic across the two platforms.
-So I did a little digging and found a [KMM multiplatform paging library](https://github.com/kuuuurt/multiplatform-paging).
+So I did a little digging and found a [KMP multiplatform paging library](https://github.com/kuuuurt/multiplatform-paging).
 This library was built to support the Jetpack Paging library out of the box, so very little needed to change for my pre-existing Android implementation.
 For iOS I just needed to wrap the data in a CommonFlow object, as shown below:

 ```
     val landPager = Pager(